During my comedy career I performed many bar gigs that were great.

 - They can usually “recover” the audience in the event a comedian in the line up doesn’t do well.

-But when set-up properly (distractions turned off, proper seating etc.) with an audience expecting a stand-up comedy show…
+When set-up well (distractions turned off, proper seating etc.) with an audience expecting a stand-up comedy show and promoted properly…

 Bar gigs can be fantastic.